 - 1 Who invented the hole-in-the-wall cash machine?
 For many years, Mr John Shepherd-Barron was described as the inventor and he received an award from the Queen in 2005 for services to banking.
-He said he was inspired when he was in the bath. - "It occurred to me there must be a way I could get my own money anywhere in the world or the UK.
+He said he was inspired when he was in the bath. - "It occurred to me there must be a way I 2 could get my own money anywhere in the world or the UK.
 I thought about the idea of a chocolate bar machine, and of replacing chocolate with cash."
-The chief director of Barclays Bank signed a hurried contract with Mr Shepherd-Barron, who was working for the printing firm 'De La Rue'.
-The first De La Rue Automated Cash System (DACS) machine was placed outside the Enfield, North London branch of Barclays Bank in June 1967.
-Customers using the cash machine at Barclays in Enfield High Street did not know this history so a small sign was placed there in 1992 to commemorate the 25th anniversary of the first machine to dispense cash. - 3 Plastic cards had not been invented, so Mr Shepherd-Barron's machine used cheques that had been covered with carbon.
+He signed a contract with Barclays Bank and the first Automated Cash System machine was placed outside the Enfield, North London Barclays Branch in June 1967.
+A small sign was placed there in 1992 to commemorate the 25th anniversary of the first machine to dispense cash.
+In the United States, Donald Wetzel decided to have the first U.S. cash dispenser, which was placed at one of Chemical Bank's New York branches in 1969. - Plastic cards had not been invented, so Mr Shepherd-Barron's machine used cheques that had been covered with carbon.
 The machine identified it, and then matched the cheque against a pin number.
 The machine paid out a maximum of £10 a time.
-Mr Shepherd-Barron thought a pin number could have 6 numbers but his wife, Caroline said that she could only remember four figures, so because of her, four figures were used.
+Mr Shepherd-Barron thought a pin number could have six numbers but his wife, Caroline, said that she could only remember four figures, so because of her, four figures were used.
 While the four-digit pin code has stayed, modern-day machines are not based on this original device.

-- Later, James Goodfellow insisted that he was the man who came up with the idea of the cash machines we now find around the world.
+- Later, James Goodfellow insisted that he was the man who came up with the idea.
 "I invented the cash machine," he said.
-"Out of my head came the system for a special card and a pin number a system that still works.
-All I want people to do when talking about Mr Sheppard-Barron is to describe him as the inventor of 'a' cash machine rather than the inventor of 'the' cash machine." - In 1965, Mr Goodfellow registered the invention for the hole-in-the-wall ATM (Automatic Teller Machine) and he insists that his idea is behind the 1.5 million machines in use around the world today.
+"Out of my head came the system for a special card and a pin number - a system that still works.
+All I want people to do when talking about Mr Sheppard-Barron is to describe him as the inventor of 'a' cash machine rather than the inventor of 'the' cash machine." - In 1965, Mr Goodfellow registered the invention for the hole-in-the-wall ATM 5 (Automatic Teller Machine) and he insists that his idea is behind machines used around the world today.
 His invention of the machine which followed in May 1966 was a success and has been praised for changing the face of banking.
 "My invention was very cleverly worded as it was for a card with a code," explained Mr Goodfellow.
 "Even though the technology has changed, it still follows the same basic rule".
+Around the world, there were 40,000 machines by 1980, a million by 2000, and over 3.2 million in 2023.